Joe Theismann: Broadcast and acting career

 In 1985, Theismann helped call Super Bowl XIX for ABC alongside Frank Gifford and Don Meredith, becoming only the second player to do commentary on a Super Bowl telecast while still an active player at the time (the first was Jack Kemp when he helped call Super Bowl II for CBS).
 Theismann served as a color commentator on regional CBS NFL coverage in 1986 and 1987, then worked on ESPN's Sunday Night Football telecasts from 1988 to 2005, and on their Monday Night Football coverage in 2006.

 In addition to covering football, Theismann hosted the first half of the first season of American Gladiators in 1989.

 On March 26, 2007, ESPN announced that Ron Jaworski would replace Theismann in the Monday Night Football booth.
 Theismann rejected an offer to work on the network's college football coverage.
 He has since done a number of Washington Redskins pre-season games on CSN.
 On September 16, 2009, the NFL Network announced that Theismann would analyze game films on the show Playbook, airing Thursday and Friday nights at 6 p.m.
 Eastern.

 On January 9, 2010, Theismann and his former head coach Joe Gibbs served as color commentators, along with play-by-play man Tom Hammond, for the Saturday AFC wild card game between the New York Jets and the Cincinnati Bengals.

-On September 6, 2010, NFL network announced that they had added Theismann to their Thursday Night Football broadcast crew alongside Bob Papa and Matt Millen.
+On September 6, 2010, NFL Network announced that they added Theismann to their Thursday Night Football broadcast crew alongside Bob Papa and Matt Millen.
 The grouping lasted one season.
 He also co-hosted NFL games on NBC in 2010, and co-hosted NFL Network's No Huddle in 2011.

 Acting appearances

 Theismann has occasionally acted, although most appearances are as himself or as himself in a fictional context.
-He does have several TV and movie appearances, including the B.J. and the Bear (1981), Cannonball Run II (1984), and The Man from Left Field (1993).
+He does have several TV and movie appearances, including B.J. and the Bear (1981), Cannonball Run II (1984), and The Man from Left Field (1993).

 Theismann appeared as himself, as part of a buyer group for the fictional "New York Hawks" football team on the TV series Necessary Roughness (2013) and on the post-Super Bowl episode "Operation: Broken Feather" of Brooklyn Nine-Nine (2014).
 His most recent acting appearances were in movies for the Hallmark Channel.
 In 2016's "Love on the Sidelines," he appeared as the father of an injured professional football player.
 In 2019's "SnowComing," he played an agent for professional athletes (in particular, a professional football player).